 Averaging Data Sets in ColorAnt

 - Apply redundancies correction after averaging.
-This feature is enabled by default and is helpful if a chart contains redundant patches because they could still be different in the averaged file.
-Using this option saves the extra step of a using the Redundancies tool after averaging.
+This function is enabled by default and saves you the extra step of applying the Redundancies tool after averaging.

 - After clicking Start, the selected measurement files are merged to an averaged file (Average.txt).

 - The averaged file can be saved as a new file using File/Save As.